MP: Revenue official caught taking Rs 50,000 bribe in Bhind | Law-Order

 Based on a tip-off, a trap was laid and the accused was caught by a team of 12 officials while taking Rs 50,000 from the complainant at his residence, inspector Braj Mohan Narvaria said.

-After registering a case, the accused official was released on bail and further investigation is underway in the matter.
+After registering a case, the accused official was released on bail and further investigation is underway, he said.

+Taking cognisance of the matter, sub-divisional magistrate (SDM) Uday Sikarwar suspended the accused official and attached him to the tehsil office in Bhind, official sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)